zverok/good-value-object/README.md

 ## Definitions

 We can think about most value objects as a Struct (not Ruby's particular implementation, but generic programming concept: group of named fields).
-The fields of this structure we further will call **structured elements**.
+The fields of this structure we further will call **structural elements**.
 It is logical concept rather than implementational.

-**Example**: for `Date` value type, "structural" values are probably `(year, month, day of month)` (maybe `calendar` too, depending of fancyness of your date).
+**Example**: for `Date` value type, "structural" values are probably `(year, month, day of month)` (maybe `calendar` too, depending of fanciness of your date).
 That does _not_ imply that `Date` instance stores them in instance variables, neither the fact that it is the only instance variables:

 * Date may be internally represented by one integer value, and calculate components back and force on construction and parts accessors;
 * Date may have _weekday_ as an accessor and instance variable.
 But it is probably derived value, because it indeed can be derived from year, month and day, and there are _almost_ no situations where it can be used to specify the date (e.g. `2018, March, Monday` is ambiguous, and `2018, March, 5th` doesn't need weekday to be specific).